 The Broken Kingdom of Thane has always been and continues to be a source of trouble and violence in Elatreus.
-Even it’s origins are stained red with blood, as the first golden age of man was shattered by its earliest ancestor, the first murderer, and it was his tribe who settled here before the war in heaven.
+Even it’s origins are stained red with blood, as the first golden age of man was shattered by its earliest ancestor, the first murderer, and it was his tribe who settled in these fertile lands before the war in heaven, and perpetuated a base culture of aggression and violence.

-Gravitating naturally to the Darkness, its 12 warring Kingdoms were forcefully united by the so called first “Black King of Thane” over 1,200 years ago – and what followed was a reign of terror lasting 300 years that shook the world to its foundations, spawned numerous plagues and was the home to not one but two of the four known DeathKnights..
+Made up of 12 Kingdoms engaged in centuries of perpetual warfare, they were forcefully united by the so called first “Black King of Thane” over 1,200 years ago, and turned their attention to the world outside.. -What followed was a reign of terror lasting 300 years that shook the world to its foundations, spawned numerous plagues and was the home to not one but two of the four known DeathKnights..

 These days, the broken Kingdom as it is known is largely abandoned, the last threat to arise there was the Drake Riding Black Queen of Thane over 600 years ago – and in the years since it has been home only to disparate tribes of squabbling Orcs.